mrimann/validator/README.md

 Thanks to the inspiration from the [phenaproxima/domain-constraint](https://github.com/phenaproxima/DomainConstraint) package, the domain name validator now also checks against the [list of allowed top-level domains defined by IANA](https://www.iana.org/domains/root/files).

+Thanks to my employer [internezzo ag](https://www.internezzo.ch) some parts of the packages could be done as paid working time + shared as open-source.

 ## How to contribute?

 Feel free to [file new issues](https://github.com/mrimann/validator/issues) if you find a problem or to propose a new feature.
 If you want to contribute your time and submit an improvement, I'm very eager to look at your pull request!